 Toshogu is approached up a long paved tree-lined path under arches and its centerpiece, the Golden Hall, or Konjikiden, is nestled inside a double layer of walls, adding greatly to its sense of mystery and serenity.
 A fee is charged to go inside Toshogu Shrine.

 It retains its old simplicity without dilapidation, and is full of elegant old ornaments and artifacts that, while they may have seen better days, are nevertheless preserved in a way that loses nothing of their original beauty or mystique.
 A place to sit down in and contemplate as opposed to simply inspect.
 Famous for its tree peony (botan) garden, open to the public mid-April to mid-May—entry 600 yen.

 Open 9am - 4.30pm.

 500 yen for adults, 200 yen for children.

 Just two minutes walk to the right of the Zoo's entrance is the Tokyo Metropolitan Art Museum.
 The Tokyo Metropolitan Art Museum has been a presence in Ueno since 1926.
 The Museum's six galleries display a regularly changing array of various artistic genres, including painting, sculpture, ceramics and calligraphy, showcasing the works of contemporary Japanese artists.

 The Museum Gallery is where special exhibitions are held, and the other five galleries are rented by groups for temporary exhibitions of their works.
-For what's on now at the Tokyo Metropolitan Art Museum go to What's on in Tokyo and Kyoto.
+See what's on now at the Tokyo Metropolitan Art Museum.

 8-36 Ueno Park, Taito-ku, Tokyo 110-0007